The Paddock Project

 The gallery would cover a wide range of artistic activity with a programme that provides something for everyone:

-• contemporary and historic art and craft from both international, national and local artists, men and women
+• contemporary and modern art and craft from both international, national and local artists.

 • different genres: sculpture, painting, printmaking, photography, textiles, new media etc.